 I remember when my midwife first told me about how incredible they were, I looked them up right away from my hospital bed during recovery.

-I learned about some pretty awesome reasons they can be so beneficial which you can read about below.
+I’ve learned about some pretty awesome reasons postpartum herbal baths can be so beneficial for postpartum moms, you can read about them below.

 5 Reasons Postpartum Sitz Baths are SO Amazing For Postpartum Recovery: